Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions

 {\it Keywords}: mixed-frequency models, MIDAS models, forecasting, group lasso

 \paragraph{Acknowledgements.} The third author was financially supported by the Dutch Research Council (NWO) under grant number VI.Vidi.211.032.
 In addition, we acknowledge support through the HiTEc Cost Action CA21163.
-We gratefully acknowledge the comments by participants at the 16th International Conference on Computational and Financial Econometrics (CFE 2022) and thank Claudia Foroni and Stephan Smeekes for helpful discussions.
+We gratefully acknowledge the comments by participants at the 16th International Conference on Computational and Financial Econometrics (CFE 2022) and the 9th Annual Conference of the International Association for Applied Econometrics (IAAE 2023) and thank Claudia Foroni and Stephan Smeekes for helpful discussions.